loosewheel/lwcomponents_spawners/readme.txt

 * Mobs - all spawn eggs and 10% chance of chicken spawning when egg is thrown.
 * Projectiles - all projectiles.

+If these mods register their own spawners with lwcomponents they will be used instead.

 ------------------------------------------------------------------------